Periodic Freight Demand Estimation for Large-scale Tactical Planning: Computational Results

 \subsection{Descriptive Analysis}

-The large size of the transportation network and the large number of commodities suggest that they can be spatiotemporal correlated.
+The large size of the transportation network and the large number of commodities suggest \greta{the presence of spatio-temporal correlation}.
 We provide here an analysis of the different types of correlations we identified: between commodities and between commodities and weather.